This post was most recently updated on February 23rd, 2020

 Plenty to do at Joshua Tree

 Whether your preference is for feet planted firmly on terra firma or you fancy indulging your inner Spiderman, Joshua Tree is a great destination for you.
 Besides literally trying your hand at rock climbing there is also camping, hiking, driving, wildlife-spotting, and stargazing to relish.
 There are 9 campgrounds that charge fees, some accepting reservations and others first-come, first-served.
 As for our group, we opt for the amenity-free and fee-free experience of camping adjacent to the Boy Scout Hiking Trail.
+If you are interested in RV camping, I have found this article to be a valuable resource.

 With the possible exception of scenic driving in the park you’ll probably want to aim for spring or fall visits to camp, hike, and see the wildlife and stars.
 Still, for anytime other than Joshua Tree record extremes (115F and 17F) you can make the proper preparations and arrangements to visit the park and maybe have it more to yourself.
 You can choose walks as short as 0.25 miles all the way to hikes extending 35 miles in length.
 The longest hikes are not recommended during Joshua Tree’s hottest days.